bixb922/crank-organ/doc-software/README.md

 And at the end of the row there is this button:
 * Delete: press the wastebasket button to delete the MIDI file from the microcontroller.
 You will be asked for confirmation.

+Changes are saved automatically after a few seconds.
+Changes are stored and applied a bit later when the microcontroller is idle.
+You can continue to work editing tune information with the Tunelib Editor even when changes are pending.

-# 10. General configuration
+# 11. General configuration

 The configuration parameters explained in detail on the configuration page.
 After changing and saving a new configuration, please reboot the microcontroller.

 ![Configuration](general_configuration.jpg)

-THis page is long and wide and is best used on a PC or MAC.
+THis page is long and wide and is best used on device with a large screen.

 Any configuration change needs a reboot of the microcontroller after saving changes to become effective.